-Any individual in possession of property can be held responsible for damages that were incurred if an accident happened.
+Any individual in possession of property can be held responsible for damages that were incurred if a personal injury accident happened in New York.
 Property owners may be liable for slip and fall injuries that occur both inside and outside the property.
 To be considered in “possession of property,” the following must be true:

 - A person occupies and intentionally maintains control over the property